 2. They’re bottom dwellers.

 Giant isopods live between 550 to 7020 feet deep (and potentially deeper), and prefer a mud or clay floor, which they burrow into for shelter.
-“Bathynomus giganteus is more of a coldwater species,” says Dee Ann Auten, an Aquarist II at the Aquarium of the Pacific, which has four giant isopods in its Wonders of the Deep gallery.
+“Bathynomus giganteus is more of a coldwater species,” Dee Ann Auten, an Aquarist II at the Aquarium of the Pacific—which has some giant isopods in its Wonders of the Deep gallery—told Mental Floss in 2014.
 “They live in the Pacific Ocean, off Japan and in the South China Sea.
 That’s the kind of area where you would find them.”

 Typically, giant isopods are between 7.5 and 14.2 inches in length, but they can get much bigger: One specimen pulled up with an ROV in 2010 was 2.5 feet long.
 Scientists aren't quite sure why these isopods get so enormous, but believe that their huge size might be an adaptation that helps them survive the extreme pressure of the deep ocean.